allebone/help.omni.af.mil/docs/PEX/Ops.md

 ## Binders

 **Introduction**
 The Binders module allows you to create and maintain electronic binders for purposes such as program continuity, self-assessment, mobility, etc. It is accessed through the PEX main menu via Ops>Binders.
 The Binders module is divided into two sections, Binders and Setup.
-The Setup page al ows you to create different Binder Types and Documentation Folders to setup your binders.
+The Setup page allows you to create different Binder Types and Documentation Folders to setup your binders.
 The Binders page allows you to create binders; associate owners and alternate owners to the binder; import and export binders and add observations and documents to a binder.
-PEX al ows you to create different binder types such as Self-Assessment, Continuity, etc. This enables you to establish a standardized documentation folders structure for each binder type.
+PEX allows you to create different binder types such as Self-Assessment, Continuity, etc. This enables you to establish a standardized documentation folders structure for each binder type.

 A Self-Assessment binder type with its associated documentation folders is delivered with PEX software.